-Bear Creek Provincial Park in Kelowna
+Bear Creek Provincial Park in Kelowna, BC

-Bear Creek Provincial Park is 158 hectares and is most well-known for its campground, day-use area, and hiking trails.
-Whether you’re kayaking on Okanagan Lake, hiking the nearby canyon, or just soaking in the sunshine, there are plenty of things to do at Bear Creek.
-The park’s also home to a ton of geese, so keep an eye out for their poop!
+Whether you’re kayaking on Okanagan Lake, hiking the nearby canyon or waterfall, or soaking in the sunshine, there are plenty of things to do at Bear Creek.

 Where is Bear Creek Provincial Park located?